 Is bitcoin an NFT?

 No, Bitcoin and other cryptocurrencies like Ethereum, ripple, etc are not non-fungible tokens.
 Because, for example, if you and your friend trade 1 bitcoin with each other, both of you still have the same value after the trade.
 That makes bitcoin a fungible token.
 Bitcoin being a fungible token makes it a good fit for conducting transactions, it can transfer value from point A to point B in a short duration of time.
-So now it’s time to explore the characteristics of an NFT.
+So now it’s time to explore the characteristics of Non-fungible tokens

 What is a Non-Fungible Token?

 The recent updates in the NFT domain are quite surprising.
-As NFT tokens are being sold for millions, and images, emojis, etc being auctioned at record value make one wonder, what is happening in this sector.
+As Non-fungible tokens are being sold for millions, and images, emojis, etc being auctioned at record value make one wonder, what is happening in this sector.

 In simple terms, Non-Fungible Tokens or NFTs are crypto tokens that are unique.
 Each NFT token will have a unique identification code and metadata that distinguishes it from other NFT tokens.